bozsahin/cogs517-philosophy-of-cogsci/README.md

 The repo includes lecture notes, papers, and syllabus (this file).

-It is required that you clone (git command that is `git clone') and monitor this repo ('git pull'). <b>Get your git basics right as soon as possible.
+It is required that you clone (git command that is `git clone') and monitor this repo ('git pull'). <b>Learn git basics  as soon as possible.
 Git culture is great for organizing work, and doing team work.
 It has become part of the toolkit for scientific work</b>.

 It is also required to follow the course discussion group: (https://groups.google.com/forum/#!forum/metu-cogs-517-phil-of-cogsci).